codemagic-ci-cd/codemagic-docs/content/knowledge-white-label/white-label-scripts.md

 - Once you have added your app in Codemagic, open its settings and copy the **application id** from the browser address bar - `https://codemagic.io/app/<APP_ID>/settings`
 - The workflow id is the string value you assigned to the `name` property e.g "ios-qa-build"

-An example of triggering a single build and passing an environment variable to specify the client id might look like this:
+An example of triggering a single build and passing an environment variable to specify the client id and a group to read the variables from might look like this:

 {{< highlight yaml "style=paraiso-dark">}}
-- name: Trigger single clieny builds
+- name: Trigger single client builds
   script: |
     CLIENT="001"
     curl -H "Content-Type: application/json" -H "x-auth-token: ${CM_API_KEY}" \
       --data '{
-          "appId": "62f12bd754bf379f7b80f532",
+          "appId": "<app-id>",
-          "workflowId": "ios-qa-client-release",
+          "workflowId": "<workflow-id>",
-          "branch": "main",
+          "branch": "<branch-name>",
           "labels": ["'${CLIENT}'"],
           "environment": {
               "variables": {
                   "CLIENT_ID": "'${CLIENT}'"
-              }
+              },
+              "groups": [
+                  "WL_${CLIENT}"
+              ]
           }
         }' \
        https://api.codemagic.io/builds
 {{< /highlight >}}

 In the following example, to trigger builds for clients `001`, `002` and `003` a simple array is first defined and then a for loop is used to initiate a build for each element in the array.
 The unique `CLIENT_ID` variable is provided in the payload for the three builds that are started when this command is run.